Skip to content

 Switch between maximized and windowed modes Double-click a blank area of the tab strip Double-click a blank area of the tab strip

-These were highly used Brave keyboard shortcuts that you should know and learn.
-These keyboard shortcuts are almost similar to the Chrome browser.
+These were highly used keyboard shortcuts that you should know and learn.
+These shortkeys are almost similar to the Google Chrome.
 Hence you can easily switch between Brave and Chrome browsers.

 Please share the article if you find it helpful: